Dog Walking Tools Every Professional Needs

 I’ve used my carabiner to carry keys, repair broken equipment and even to crack open a beer after a long day.
 It’s a versatile piece of equipment that should be in every dog walkers toolbox.

-In addition to my Carabiner, my utility knife is my next most used tool.
-I have one of those swiss army jawns.
-It’s not an everyday tool, but I’ve used it for so many reasons over the years, that I’ve lost track.
+In addition to my Carabiner, my utility knife is the next most important dog walking tool.
+I have one of those Swiss Army jawns.
+It’s not an everyday tool for me, but I’ve used it for so many reasons over the years, that I’ve lost track.
 Some of the more outstanding uses have been:

 - Picking locks,